jojo157/Delightful-Penguins/README.md

 #### Html

 Html pages were validated with [W3C Html Checker](https://validator.w3.org/nu/).
 To obtain the HTML code on live pages, the safari developer tools were used to open the page source html and this was copied and pasted into the text input field on W3C for validation.
-Pages Sign Up and Login had no errors.
+Pages Sign Up, Login, Checkout Success, Add Art, Art Edit and 404 had no errors or warnings on validation.

-Landing Page
+##### Landing Page

 Errors
 - Element p not allowed as child of element small in this context.
   - This error was present as I had a small element as a parent with a p element as a child.
-I fixed this error by removing the child element and using just the small element as standard.
+I fixed this error by swaping the roles.
 - Unclosed element div.
   - I located the element and closed the corresponding div tag.

-Cart
+##### Cart

 The cart page was tested firstly with no items in the cart.
 Then by adding two items and rechecking the html on Html Checker.